KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/docs/worksheet/part_2_create_the_project_files.md

 [bit.ly/CnCFebWork](http://bit.ly/CnCFebWork)
   {% endhint %}

-1. Repeat steps 1-2 to create a file named "index.js" (it remains empty).
+1. Create a file named _index.js_ by repeating the steps above (it remains empty).

+   {% hint style='tip' %}
+Files with _js_ extensions are for JavaScript.
+We're leaving it empty and focusing on building out the project files for now, but we'll use the file soon as we start writing some code!
+   {% endhint %}

 1. In Chrome, navigate to your _index.html_ file: **file:///&lt;yourHomeDirectory&gt;/CodingAndCocktails/packagesproject/index.html**